Georgia Tech: Facilities and classification

-Georgia Tech is classified among "R1: Doctoral Universities – Very high research activity".
-The National Science Foundation ranked Georgia Tech 20th among American universities for research and development expenditures in 2021 with $1.11 billion.
+Georgia Tech is classified among "Research 1: Very High Research Spending and Doctorate Production" universities.
+The National Science Foundation ranked Georgia Tech 15th among American universities for research and development expenditures in 2024 with $1.53 billion.
 Much of this research is funded by large corporations or governmental organizations.
-Research is organizationally under the Executive Vice President for Research, Stephen E. Cross, who reports directly to the institute president.
-Nine "interdisciplinary research institutes" report to him, with all research centers, laboratories and interdisciplinary research activities at Georgia Tech reporting through one of those institutes.
+Research is organizationally under the Executive Vice President for Research, Tim Lieuwen, who reports directly to Georgia Tech's president.
+Eleven interdisciplinary research institutes report to him, with all research centers, laboratories and interdisciplinary research activities at Georgia Tech reporting through one of those institutes.

 The oldest of those research institutes is a nonprofit research organization referred to as the Georgia Tech Research Institute (GTRI).
 GTRI provides sponsored research in a variety of technical specialties including radar, electro-optics, and materials engineering.
-Around 40% (by award value) of Georgia Tech's research, especially government-funded classified work, is conducted through this counterpart organization.
-GTRI employs around 3,000 people and had $941 million in revenue in fiscal year 2023.
-The other institutes include: the Parker H. Petit Institute for Bioengineering & Bioscience, the Georgia Tech Institute for Electronics and Nanotechnology, the Georgia Tech Strategic Energy Institute, the Brook Byers Institute for Sustainable Systems, the Georgia Tech Manufacturing Institute, the Institute of Paper Science and Technology, Institute for Materials and the Institute for People and Technology.
+More than 93% of its research is for federal sponsors, especially government-funded classified work.
+GTRI employs around 3,000 people and had $988 million in revenue in fiscal year 2025.
+The other institutes include: the Parker H. Petit Institute for Bioengineering and Bioscience, the Institute for Data Engineering and Science; the Strategic Energy Institute; the Georgia Tech Manufacturing Institute; the Institute for Matter and Systems; the Institute for Neuroscience, Neurotechnology, and Society; the Institute for People and Technology; the Renewable Bioproducts Institute; the Institute for Robotics and Intelligence Machines; the Space Research Institute; and the Brook Byers Institute for Sustainable Systems.